ShoiraTa/add-user-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# UserList app built usig React !
+# UserList app built using React !

 Single page app that adds adds users to a list and displays error if username and userage values are invalid.